peytonagher/peytonagher.github.io/README.md

 to do:

 - implement react
-- konami code, javascript game #2
+- konami code, js game #2